How you can add a competitive edge to your dental practice.

 Increase Production Dramatically

-A typical orthodontics case is $5,000.¹ Even if your case acceptance is only one per month, adding Orthodontics to a General Practice can increase your doctor salary by as much as 37%.²
+A typical orthodontics case is $5,000¹ and takes 12-24 months to complete.
+Even if your case acceptance is only one per month, adding Orthodontics to a General Practice can increase your practice revenue by $30,000 to $60,000 a year.
+If $4500 per case is profit, then that could increase your annual salary by as much as 37%.²

 Because of this, adding straight wire orthodontics to your practice is one of the best ways to increase production.
 This can either go to increased salaries or be funneled back into the practice itself—allowing you to keep up to date with the latest dentistry technology and techniques.